katas-bytebusters/MonitorMe/Readme.md

 - Hospital should have facility if any faulty patient monitoring device then capture patients vital manually or replace machine.
 - For Disaster recovery hospital should consider to have availability of servers in separate locations and technical team keep doing every 6 month DR activity.
+- Regular security assessments, penetration testing, and compliance audits are conducted to ensure adherence to industry standards and regulations.

 ## Proposed Architecture
 	Identified key architectural characteristics during requirements analysis as mentioned below